 The Final Word

 Who might get the most out of the Discover it® chrome?
-A person who drives a lot — and therefore needs to fill up his or her tank often — or eats meals out frequently would likely benefit from this card.
+A person who drives a lot — and therefore needs to fill up their tank often — or eats meals out frequently would likely benefit from this card.
 Also, someone who wants cash-back rewards without the added responsibility of having to activate the rewards every 3 months might appreciate the ease of this card.

 Who should consider skipping this card?
 A person who is looking to earn money back aggressively can find more earning potential elsewhere.
 It will merely take a little more effort on your part.
 Or, someone who travels a lot and needs to use this card overseas could be better off with a card in the Visa or Mastercard networks because so few locations accept Discover abroad.